shaimaa-hshalaby/Angular_Guide/09-Angular Forms/README.md

 ----------------
 ### Form style

-In AngularJS, there are several CSS classes that are automatically added to form controls based on their states.
+In Angular, there are several CSS classes that are automatically added to form controls based on their states.
 Here are some of the commonly used classes:
 | CSS CLASS | DESCRIPTION |
 |---|---|
 | ng-pristine | This class is added to a form control when it has not been interacted with by the user yet.
 It indicates that the control is in its initial state.  |